omarkassim/omarkassim-web/README.md

 ## Installation

-Eleventy is a static site generator based on Javascript, which means you will need node amd yarn (or npm) to run it.
+Eleventy is a static site generator based on Javascript, which means you will need node and npm (or yarn) to run it.

-Inside the project root, run `yarn` to install all dependencies.
+Inside the project root, run `npm install` to install all dependencies.

 Run `npm start` to get your development build up and running!